KWellesly/ML4Anime/index.md

 ## Conclusion

-[summary of results/things learned].

 Though this approach yielded interesting results, there are some aspects that could be improved.
 For instance, our current dataset separates out different animes within the same series.
 Therefore, it could recommend a user who inputs an anime in the series, another anime within the same series.
 This is obviously not an ideal outcome because avid anime watchers likely would not be getting anything meaningful out of the recommendation engine.
 Rather, we want to be able to introduce people to new anime that they otherwise might not have known of.
 One way to address this issue is to compress all of the animes in a series down to one row which would completely eliminate the possibility of these types of results.
-We could also introduce random noise, not only to mitigate this problem but also so that the results are more likely to be new and interesting to the users.
+We could also introduce random noise or uncertainty, not only to mitigate this problem but also so that the results are more likely to be new and interesting to the users.

 ### References